savochkin/PokerHandKata/README.md

 - ✅ No mention of HTTP, JSON, or REST

 **Understanding Check:**
-1. Why are these interfaces and not classes?
-2. What's the difference between a port and a service?
-3. Could a CLI adapter use `CompareHandsUseCase`?
-How?
+1. What drives the inbound ports?
+Are they driven by what is needed by the presentation level (UI) or the domain?
+2. Why inbound ports are often called use cases?
+3. Are we required to always have 1-1 mapping between inboudn port (usecase) and the app service implementing it?
+2. Notice that we have two inbound ports (use cases) but only one app service implementing them.
+Can we also choose to split it into two - one per interface?
+3. What if we decide that our app service is too complex and decide to split it into two?
+Would that affect our clients (REST and CLI adapters)?

 ---

-### Part 3: Understand Application Services (Use Case Orchestration)
+### Part 3: Understand Application Service (Use Case Orchestration)

 **Files to examine:**
 - `app/service/CompareHandsService.java`
-- `app/service/GetComparisonHistoryService.java`

 **What to notice:**
-- ✅ Implements inbound ports
+- ✅ Implements both inbound ports (`CompareHandsUseCase` and `GetComparisonHistoryUseCase`)
-- ✅ Orchestrates domain logic
+- ✅ Delegates to domain service (`HandComparisonService`)
-- ✅ Uses outbound ports (dependencies)
+- ✅ Thin layer - just wiring and delegation
 - ✅ Returns domain objects (no DTO mapping here)

 **Understanding Check:**
 1. What does `CompareHandsService` depend on?
-2. Why does it depend on `ComparisonHistoryRepository` interface, not the concrete implementation?
-3. Where does the actual hand comparison logic live?
+2. Would this service be affected if we decide to migrate from Spring to Quarkus?
+3. What is the responsibility of this service?
+4. What is the difference between a domain service and an app service?

 ---